Walter L. Fleming: Historical research

 Along with Frederick Jackson Turner, Fleming was one of a few historians to publish in sociology journals.
-This new field was being established.

 Fleming was among the first to emphasize the social, religious and economic dimensions of Reconstruction and its complexity.

 He tried to provide evidence of all viewpoints.
 For instance, in his highly influential Documentary History of Reconstruction (vol 1), Fleming included 64 documents to express the viewpoint of white Democratic Southerners, 118 from their opponents (including 12 blacks), and 70 which he considered neutral.
 In terms of documents, 25 were state laws, 17 were federal laws, 148 were accounts by Northerners, 62 were by ex-Confederates, 22 from Southern Unionists, and 12 from Blacks.

-W. E. B. Du Bois denounced Fleming and all the Dunning School, while admitting his works have "a certain fairness and sense of historic honesty."
+W. E. B. Du Bois wrote that Fleming's works were "anti-Negro in spirit," but admitted they have "a certain fairness and sense of historic honesty."
 A 1936 reviewer of the Documentary History for the American Historical Review said that Fleming's "sympathies are decidedly with the South, but the work is free from bitterness or prejudice, and is on the whole as impartial an account as one can expect from any writer on this subject."